truzo/tomango-2018/site/content/thinks/a-busy-month-for-branding.md

 The suite of marketing assets they have devised avoid some of the pitfalls other clubs have found in the past.
 First, the main club crest has remained untouched, and has instead been used as the inspiration for a three-dimensional brand property.
 Similarly, the existing colour palette has been utilised across all the assets.

-{{< quote
-	body="This is a fantastic example of a football club finally getting a brand refresh correct and not managing to piss off their entire fanbase.
+"This is a fantastic example of a football club finally getting a brand refresh correct and not managing to piss off their entire fanbase.
 It’s modern, it’s bold, and it’s very aesthetically pleasing.

-“As the club has used what they already had available to them as a starting point, rather than throwing it all out and redesigning from scratch, they have avoided the bad PR that can come with flippantly tampering with something that isn’t just a representation of the club, but the personal identity of thousands of fans."
+As the club has used what they already had available to them as a starting point, rather than throwing it all out and redesigning from scratch, they have avoided the bad PR that can come with flippantly tampering with something that isn’t just a representation of the club, but the personal identity of thousands of fans."

-	citation="Tom Ruzyllo, Tomango Digital Marketing Manager"
+_Tom Ruzyllo, Tomango Digital Marketing Manager_
->}}

 ![](images/blog/wolverhampton_wanderers_stadium.jpg)

+---

 ## Dunkin Donuts / Dunkin’